kmmoore/mosquitos/README.md

   2. Run `make` from the base directory.

-  3. This will produce an EFI bootloader file (`loader.efi`) that can be run from an EFI Shell (see below).
+  3. This will produce an EFI bootloader file (`build/loader.efi`) and a kernel file (`build/kernel`) that can be used to boot a virtual machine.

 **Running in VirtualBox:**